MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-incidents-alerts.md

 To manage incidents across multiple tenants:

-1. Go to the [Incidents page](https://mto.security.microsoft.com/incidents) in the multi-tenant view in Microsoft 365 Defender.
+1. Go to the [Incidents page](https://mto.security.microsoft.com/incidents) in multi-tenant management.
 2. Choose the incidents you want to manage from the incidents list and select **Manage incidents**.

    :::image type="content" source="../../media/defender/mto-manage-incidents.png" alt-text="Screenshot of the Microsoft 365 Defender incidents page" lightbox="../../media/defender/mto-manage-incidents.png":::

-On the incidents fly-out you can assign incidents, assign incidents tags, set the incident status, and classify multiple incidents for multiple tenants simultaneously.
+On the incidents fly-out you can set the incident severity, assign incidents, assign incidents tags, set the incident status, and classify multiple incidents for multiple tenants simultaneously.

 To learn more, see [Manage incidents](../defender-endpoint/manage-incidents.md).

 ## View and investigate alerts

-1. To view or investigate an alert, go to the [Alerts](https://mto.security.microsoft.com/alerts) in the multi-tenant view in Microsoft 365 Defender and select the incident you want to view.
+1. To view or investigate an alert, go to the [Alerts page](https://mto.security.microsoft.com/alerts) in multi-tenant management and select the incident you want to view.
 A flyout panel opens with the alert details page:

    :::image type="content" source="../../media/defender/mto-alerts-details.png" alt-text="Screenshot of the Microsoft 365 Defender alert details page" lightbox="../../media/defender/mto-alerts-details.png":::